 (i) compliant with, or reasonable in, its interpretation of the election regulations;

 (ii) based on the full set of evidence submitted;

 (iii) fair, proper and impartial.

-9.12.1 It is the responsibility of the Students’ Union (YUSU) to ensure that one undergraduate student from each faculty is fairly elected each academic year.
+9.12.1 It is the responsibility of the Students' Union (YUSU) to ensure that one undergraduate student from each faculty is fairly elected each academic year.
 These faculty representatives will be elected by and from the students within each faculty.
-On completion of the electoral process the YUSU President (or nominated sabbatical officer or staff member) will inform the Registrar and Secretary of the names and contact details of the newly elected undergraduate faculty representatives.
+On completion of the electoral process the YUSU President (or nominated sabbatical officer or staff member) will inform the University Secretary of the names and contact details of the newly elected undergraduate faculty representatives.

 - Regulation 1